 first president of the Republic of Texas, Sam

-the Republic; one that was in direct conflict with the views of Sam
+vision for the Republic; one that was in direct conflict with the

-of the Republic made it clear where he stood as far as relations with Mexico
+president of the Republic made it clear where he stood as far as relations

-independence, but in the secret treaty, which he later denied,
+Texas independence, but in the secret treaty, which he later denied,

 Santa Anna agreed to accept the Rio Grande River as the boundary

 not the Nueces River as Mexico

-the entire length of the Rio Grande; from the Gulf
+to include the entire length of the Rio Grande; from the Gulf

 for the nearly destitute Republic, wanted

 to New Mexico.
 However, when the Texas Congress wisely refused his

-refuse such a generous offer, force could always be applied
+refuse such a generous offer, force could always be applied if and

 both transportation and protection for his merchandise.

 well-known Indian fighter Matthew “Old Paint” Caldwell.
 Supplies for

 the expedition and the merchants’ trade goods were carried in twenty-one

 Creek fifteen miles north of Austin.